-Question: Can an individual practitioner use their home address as the principal place of business or professional practice?
+Question: Can an individual practitioner, to include a mid-level practitioner, use their home address as the principal place of business or professional practice?

 Answer: Yes.
-An individual practitioner is a physician, dentist, veterinarian, or other individual licensed, registered, or otherwise permitted, by the United States or the jurisdiction in which he/she practices, to dispense a controlled substance in the course of professional practice, but does not include a pharmacist, a pharmacy, institutional practitioner, or mid-level practitioner.
+An individual practitioner is a physician, dentist, veterinarian, or other individual licensed, registered, or otherwise permitted, by the United States or the jurisdiction in which he/she practices, to dispense a controlled substance in the course of professional practice, but does not include a pharmacist, a pharmacy, or an institutional practitioner.
+A mid-level practitioner means an individual practitioner, other than a physician, dentist, veterinarian, or podiatrist, who is licensed, registered, or otherwise permitted by the United States or the jurisdiction in which he/she practices, to dispense a controlled substance in the course of professional practice.
+Examples of mid-level practitioners include, but are not limited to, health care providers such as nurse practitioners, nurse midwives, nurse anesthetists, clinical nurse specialists and physician assistants who are authorized to dispense controlled substances by the State in which they practice.
 See 21 CFR 1300.01(b).
-In addition, individual practitioners must also be in compliance with applicable State, local or tribal laws.
+In addition, individual and mid-level practitioners must also be in compliance with applicable State, local or tribal laws.

-If an individual practitioner does choose to use their home address as a principal place of business or professional practice, the location becomes a "controlled premises" and is subject to unannounced inspections and administrative warrants under existing DEA regulations.
+If an individual practitioner or mid-level practitioner does choose to use their home address as a principal place of business or professional practice, the location becomes a "controlled premises" and is subject to unannounced inspections and administrative warrants under existing DEA regulations.
 See 21 CFR 1316.01–1316.13.
-An individual practitioner whose DEA-registered location is a home must comply with the established recordkeeping requirements (see 21 CFR 1304 and 1305) and security requirements.
-See 21 CFR 1301.71, 1301.75–1301.76.
+An individual practitioner or mid-level practitioner whose DEA-registered location is a home must comply with the established recordkeeping requirements (see 21 CFR 1304 and 1305) and security requirements.
+See 21 CFR 1301.71, 1301.75 – 1301.76.

 The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing requirements under the law, regulations, or Department of Justice policies.
-EO-DEA183, DEA-DC-052, July 8, 2021
+EO-DEA183, DEA-DC-052, November 3, 2021 (Revised #1), Original Posted July 8, 2021

 Question: Can I use a Post Office (PO) Box or Private Mailbox (PMB) address as my registered address?